jeffreysorgen/golf-club-sensors/docs/implementation.md

   - It's certainly not designed for swinging around, but it is proof that there's a pinout solution.
   - It's a good example for a stationary device.

+### Summary

+We have enabled the Accelerometer and found a temporary solution for power.

+**Next**, we're going to find a way to connect the device to a smartphone utilizing BLE, which will be useful in the future when a smartphone application is being built.
+In the process of implementing BLE, we're going to examine the structure of the Arduino code.
+Finally, we'll come back to the Accelerometer and fine tune it to more closely match our use case of determining whether the club is in the golf bag or being used.

 #
 [*[ Top ]*](GolfSwingSensors.md#golf-swing-sensors.md)
 [*[ Step One ]*](#step-one)